ENCCS/vasp-best-practices/content/fcc_Si.md

 In brief, the above script creates a new folder with the same name as the lattice constant, copying POTCAR, INCAR and KPOINTS, while creating a new POSCAR file.
 It also collects the total energies from all OSZICAR files into a new file "SUMMARY.fcc".

-Now, submit the job script "run-vol.sh" to the queue (Tetralith), or run it as an interactive job (MeluXina)
+Now, submit the job script "run-vol.sh" to the queue (Tetralith)

     sbatch run-vol.sh

-respectively
+or run it as an interactive job (MeluXina)

     ./run-vol.sh